Ship live translations

 0.0 |

-Exaggeration of voice style; 0 = neutral, higher = more stylized. |
+Exaggeration level of voice characteristics — 0 = neutral, higher = more expressive. |

 speed |